 Hydrochloric acid can be a very important chemical with various uses, such as the production of tin.
 However, it is also a very dangerous chemical that needs incredibly safe and top-notch storage solutions.
 One of the biggest challenges to storing hydrochloric acid is that it is very corrosive, and can quickly become unsafe when handled incorrectly.
-Hopefully, this article can help clear up a few salient points to keep in mind when looking to house this potent compound.
+Hopefully, this article can help clear up a few salient points like “How to store hydrochloric acid?” to keep in mind when looking to house this potent compound.

 If this seems like a lot to keep in mind, never fear.
 You can always contact the specialists at Belding tank to talk about chemical specifications.
 Especially with a chemical as corrosive and potentially dangerous as hydrochloric acid, it is always better to have more information than less.
 Working closely with tank manufacturers who have lots of experience in the corrosion industry to make sure that you get exactly the right tank for your needs can pay dividends in both safety and quality.